Drakunal/MLFLOW-Model-Serving-and-FastAPI/readme.md

     Gender_Male: float
 ```

-- **Purpose**: Defines the expected fields for customer data, ensuring consistency in data format for model predictions.
+- **`ChurnClass`**: This class inherits from `BaseModel` and defines the expected data fields for a single customer’s information, including data types (all `float` in this case).
+When a request is made to the `/predict` endpoint, FastAPI will automatically validate and parse the incoming JSON data to match this structure.

-- **Attributes**: Each attribute maps to a feature required by the model.
+- **Attributes**: Each attribute represents a feature required by the ML model to make a prediction, such as `CreditScore`, `Age`, `Geography_France`, etc.

 ### 3. Route Definitions

-FastAPI routes determine the URL pattern, HTTP method, and data handling.
-Decorators like `@app.get` and `@app.post` specify HTTP methods and paths.
+FastAPI allows you to define endpoints (routes) for the API.
+Routes determine the URL pattern, HTTP method, and data flow for different functionalities.
+Decorators (e.g., `@app.get`) register each function to a route.

 #### Route 1: GET `/`